About Gen X Girls:

 I'm Erin Mantz, a Gen X girl, and creator and editor of this "Gen X Girls Grow Up" blog.
 I'm also the Editor of the book Hey, Who's In My House?
 Stepkids Speak Out (Motivational Press 2015).
-I am a writer, communications professional and working mom (is there any other kind?) of two active boys, ages 13 and 17.
+I am a writer, communications professional and working mom of two boys, ages 15 and 19 (and one Cocker Spaniel, age 4).

 My work has been published in The Washington Post, Chicken Soup for the Soul Parenting, Huffington Post Divorce and Parenting, Washington Parent Magazine, the New York Post, Bethesda Magazine, Suburban Misfit Mom, Manifest Station and more.
 I served as Editor-at-Large for Washington Parent and appeared on NBC News 4 in Washington, DC.
 I currently work in communications in the tech industry in the Washington, DC metro area.
 I attended the Roy H. Park School of Communications at Ithaca College in Ithaca, New York, was born and raised in Chicago's West Rogers Park neighborhood, and attended Homewood-Flossmoor High School in Flossmoor, IL.

 I loved growing up in the 80's.
 I don't think we should be referred to as the "Slacker Generation."
 I am proud to have been a latchkey kid.
 And I refuse to let our generation be treated like a "neglected middle child."
 We've heard all of this.
 We're doing just fine.
 Even if we still haven't found what we're looking for...(Thank you, Bono, for giving us the #BestU2Years).